sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Loosely coupled Architecture<!-- omit in toc -->

 - All new IT Solutions and Products support the reuse of their business capabilities as a service via APIs.
-- All enhancements to existing IT Solutions include as a deliverable an API for it's capabilities.
+- All enhancements to existing IT Solutions include as a deliverable an API for its capabilities.

 #### Building <!-- omit in toc -->